russhughes/st7789_mpy/README.md

   Returns the width of the string in pixels if printed in the specified font.

-- `draw(vector_font, s, x, y[, fg, bg])`
+- `draw(vector_font, s, x, y[, fg, scale])`

   Draw text to the display using the specified hershey vector font with the coordinates as the lower-left corner of the text.
-The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
+The foreground color of the text can be set by the optional argument `fg`, otherwise the foreground color defaults to `WHITE`.
+The size of the text can be scaled by specifying a `scale` value.
+The `scale` value must be larger then 0 and can be a floating point or an integer value.
+The `scale` value defaults to 1.0.
 See the README.md in the `vector/fonts` directory for example fonts and the utils directory for a font conversion program.

 - `jpg(jpg_filename, x, y [, method])`

-  Draw JPG file on the display at the given x and y coordinates as the upper left corner of the image.
+  Draw JPG file on the display at the given `x` and `y` coordinates as the upper left corner of the image.
 There memory required to decode and display a JPG can be considerable as a full screen 320x240 JPG would require at least 3100 bytes for the working area + 320x240x2 bytes of ram to buffer the image.
 Jpg